 Our Google Sheets integration allows you to use any data you want in your reports, allowing you to report on sources not (yet) supported by Swydo.

-There are a few requirements the spreadsheet needs to comply to in order to be used in Swydo reports:
+There are a few requirements the spreadsheet needs to comply with in order to be used in Swydo reports:

 If your spreadsheet meets all of the requirements, you can start using it in Swydo!